Osteogenesis imperfecta classification

 Several forms of osteogenesis imperfecta (OI) have been classified, representing a wide variation in appearance and severity, and clinical features vary widely not only between types but within types.

-OI was initially classified by type according to a scheme developed by Dr David Sillence based mainly on family history, clinical presentation and radiologic findings.
+Osteogenesis imperfecta was initially classified by type according to a scheme developed by David Sillence, Australian clinical geneticist, based mainly on family history, clinical presentation and radiologic findings.
 It has since been modified due to the advance in genetics, with the following classification described by Glorieux and Rauch.
-Further detail can be found on the Osteogenesis Imperfecta Foundation website 1-2,4.
+Further detail can be found on the Osteogenesis Imperfecta Foundation website 1,2,4.

 Type I - mild